 Watching The Sunset At Chidiya Tapu Beach

 After returning to Port Blair, our next stop was Chidiya Tapu Beach.
 This place is much loved by the bird watchers, and one can spot rare species of these winged creatures here.
 The interiors of this beach is lush green and forested with mangroves.
 Small ponds add more beauty to this landscape.
-This is also a great location for someone who is planning an Andaman solo trip.
+This is also a great location for someone who are planning a trip to Andaman with family.

 We also visited the Munda Pahar Beach.
 This is a peaceful place with amazing views of the mountains.
 You would find remains of old dead trees on the beach that a lot more unique and natural element to the scene.
 An exciting part of this day’s journey was the Glass Floor boat ride.
 Watching the surface of the sea you are floating upon, through the bottom of your boat is pretty interesting.